“There’s something apocalyptic about it,” someone told me this week.

 It may be wholly viable (indeed, it might be wholly advisable) for someone with a sizable following to quit a $40,000 per year day job to sell photography NFTs with Ethereum at $3,000.
-After all, you only have to sell 15 of them in a year at 1 ETH each (not a tall order) to be financially better off.
-If you incorporate yourself, you’ll get better tax treatment too, and you’ll be able to deduct you cameras, film, etc. If Ethereum goes from $3,000 to $10,000, you’re a genius.
-If it goes to $64,000, like Bitcoin did, you’re a visionary.
+After all, you only have to sell 15 of them in a year at 1 ETH each (not easy, but not terribly difficult either) to be financially better off.
+If you incorporate yourself, you’ll get better tax treatment too, and you’ll be able to deduct your cameras, film, etc. If Ethereum goes from $3,000 to $10,000, you’re a genius.
+If it goes to $60,000, like Bitcoin did, you’re a visionary.
 If, however, it goes to $300, you’re broke.
 You’ll be selling your work for 10 times less and demand will crater as sentiment for crypto assets deteriorates.
 You’ll also owe taxes, in dollars, for any Ethereum proceeds you cashed in to pay your bills.
 Again: It’s all dangerously self-referential.

 I put off a crash course in Web3 for as long as I could.
 I stuck assiduously to some version of a script that said crypto wasn’t a “real asset,” that NFTs were a fad and that the metaverse would be more “Wrath of the Gods” than Inception.
 By December of 2021, I was convinced those assumptions were wrong.